mikiw/ReactWeb3/README.md

 I used [etherscan](https://etherscan.io/) which is a blockchain explorer to avoid indexing by each block.
 It would be a struggle to write this application only with an Ethereum node.
+Pagination from etherscan is not implemented in this version so there is a 10000 limit per transaction data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).